 Six major river systems in the Bristol Bay, Alaska, watershed support millions of salmon that have been sustainably harvested, with few exceptions, for millennia.
 Today, Bristol Bay gives life to the largest commercial sockeye salmon fishery in the world, as well as to the people who create livelihoods from those teeming waters.
 Yet the area remains majestically pristine and healthily vibrant.
 An aerial view shows you a great fractal web of lakes and rivers interlacing the watershed, with not a city, factory, mine or dam interrupting the flow and majesty of those coursing waterways.

-Protection, in many ways, simply means a dedicated absence of meddling.
-Nature has devised the most magical of recycling systems, and scientists continue to discover just how efficient and effective nature’s plan is.
 After salmon spawn in mid-summer throughout the rivers and tributaries of Bristol Bay, their millions of eggs hatch within two or three months, if not first eaten by predators.
 Hiding amid the gravel in branch-covered pools and under the ledges of banks, the tiny hatchlings feed off their attached yolk sac, and soon, on small insects, until they become fry.
 Then, having the ability to swim about, they migrate to a nearby lake for a year or two where food is more plentiful.
 They eat zooplankton, insects and tiny crustaceans.
 Of course, they are food, too, for larger fish, eagles and other predators.
 If they survive until about two years old, they navigate downriver and acknowledge their birthday by flashing the silvery colors of an adult and osmoregulating their body to adapt to the challenges of the salty sea.

 In the ocean, they quickly grow larger and stronger, eating (or being eaten) - always an essential part of the food chain.
 After spending several years at sea, gaining ninety percent or more of their weight for the long journey back home, they join the migrating millions of salmon in masses.
 As spectacular a sight as it is, its significance is even more impressive when you consider the transport of nutrients back upstream.
 Salmon carcasses feed the entire ecosystem; their biomass is essential in sustaining the health of the whole Bristol Bay watershed, and beyond.
 Animals large and small, as well as humans, depend on salmon, a keystone species that is essential to the health and survival of our land and waters.